-To restrict the violent scenes, the white elites also tried to establish a certain functional and social segregation in respect to the fountains.
-Unlike the Carioca fountain, the first and main public fountain, located at the periphery of the city, which was intended for the slaves, the second fountain had a much more representative function.
-It was constructed in the very heart of the political center of Rio de Janeiro, being a magnificent waterspout fountain on the newly designed Carmo Square, which was open to the town’s harbor, and flanked by the most important buildings of the city, including the Governor’s palace and the town hall.
-In fact, it had been built at the place where the pillory had stood before, thus marking the transition to an advanced stage of colonization: after having successfully established the justice system, symbolized by the pillory, the Portuguese had now turned toward the subtleties of dominion, demonstrating the level of prosperity of the city as well as its enhanced political importance, symbolized by the new fountain.
+To restrict violent scenes, the white elites also tried to establish a certain functional and social segregation with respect to the fountains.
+Unlike the Carioca fountain, the first and main public fountain located at the periphery of the city, which was intended for the slaves, the second fountain had a much more representative function.
+A magnificent waterspout fountain, it was constructed in the very heart of the political center of Rio de Janeiro on the newly designed Carmo Square, which was open to the town’s harbor and flanked by the most important buildings of the city, including the governor’s palace and the town hall.
+In fact, it had been built where the pillory previously stood, thus marking the transition to an advanced stage of colonization: after having successfully established the justice system, symbolized by the pillory, the Portuguese had now turned toward the subtleties of dominion, demonstrating the city’s level of prosperity, symbolized by the new fountain.

-The slaves, however, did not respect this symbolism and seem to have used the Carmo fountain as any other in the city.
-As we know among other from the reports of the expedition under James Cook, among others, who landed in Rio de Janeiro in 1768, it was difficult for the palace guard to preserve order among the slaves waiting at the Carmo fountain, even though the guard members pursued their task with exceptional severity.
-Therefore, if the foreigners wished to fill the water storage casks for their ships, they could request from the Viceroy their own especially assigned sentinel: he then cleared their path to the fountain so that they could fill their containers there.
-Later the Carmo fountain was replaced by a new one situated directly at the dock, making it possible for the foreign ship captains to refill their water stores employing hosepipes from the fountain.
+The slaves, however, did not respect this symbolism and seem to have used the Carmo fountain like any other in the city.
+As we know from the reports of the expedition under James Cook, who landed in Rio de Janeiro in 1768, it was difficult for the palace guard to preserve order among the slaves waiting at the Carmo fountain, even though the guard members pursued their task with exceptional severity.
+Thus, if the foreigners wished to fill the water storage casks for their ships, they had to request from the viceroy their own especially assigned sentinel: he would clear their path to the fountain so that they could fill their containers there.
+Later, the Carmo fountain was replaced by a new one situated directly at the dock, making it possible for foreign ship captains to refill their water stores by employing hosepipes from the fountain.

-Nonetheless, the foreigners continued to perceive the slaves much more intensively than the grand architectonic staging based on European paradigms.
-As the slaves were of such great importance for the daily provisioning of the residents, they could hardly be banished from the public image of the city.
+Nonetheless, the foreigners continued to perceive the slaves much more intensively than they did the grand architectonic staging based on European paradigms.
+As the slaves were of such great importance for the daily provisioning of the city’s residents, they could hardly be banished from its public image.
 The omnipresent figure of the sentinel at the fountain, installed to ensure law and order, was ultimately nothing but the expression of an abiding sense of helplessness on the part of the authorities.

 Conclusion